 - 6.1.2.1.
-To maintain a Register of Cultural Heritage Resources (the Heritage register) pursuant to the Ontario Heritage Act that identifies properties that are of cultural heritage value.
-These properties have been identified by: - a. designation under Parts IV or V of the Ontario Heritage Act; - b. protection through a heritage easement, entered into under the Ontario Heritage Act; - c. recognition by Council as having cultural heritage value; - d. recognition by the Ontario Minister of Culture as a Provincial Heritage Property under Part III of the Ontario Heritage Act; or - e. designated by the National Historic Sites and Monuments Board as a National Historic Site. - 6.1.2.2.
-In the case of archaeological resources, to keep confidential the existence and location of archaeological sites to protect against vandalism, disturbance and the inappropriate removal of resources, as per the Ministry of Culture and the City of Vaughan data sharing agreement. - 6.1.2.3.
-To require that identified heritage resources not yet listed in the Heritage register are evaluated and conserved, as appropriate, through any legislated planning or assessment processes, including the Planning Act, the Environmental Assessment Act, the Ontario Heritage Act and the Cemeteries Act. - 6.1.2.4.
+To maintain a Register of Cultural heritage resources (the Heritage register) pursuant to the Ontario Heritage Act that identifies properties that are of cultural heritage value.
+These properties have been identified by: - a. designation under Parts IV or V or VI or Listed under Part IV of the Ontario Heritage Act; - b. protection through a heritage easement, entered into under Parts II to IV of the Ontario Heritage Act; - c. recognition by Council as having cultural heritage value; - d. recognition by the Ontario Minister of Culture Province as a Provincial Heritage Property under Part III of the Ontario Heritage Act Standards and Guidelines for Conservation of Provincial Heritage; or - e. designated by the National Historic Sites and Monuments Board as a National Historic Site protection under Federal legislation or as UNESCO World Heritage Sites. - 6.1.2.2.
+That all significant cultural heritage resources considered to have cultural heritage value or interest will be designated as in accordance with the Ontario Heritage Act to help ensure effective protection and their continuing maintenance, conservation and restoration. - 6.1.2.3.
+In the case of archaeological resources, to keep confidential the existence and location of archaeological sites to protect against vandalism, disturbance and the inappropriate removal of resources, as per the Ministry of Tourism, Culture, and Sport and the City of Vaughan data sharing agreement. - 6.1.2.4.
+To require that identified heritage resources not yet listed in the Heritage register are evaluated and conserved, as appropriate, through any legislated planning or assessment processes, including the Planning Act, the Environmental Assessment Act, the Ontario Heritage Act and the Cemeteries Act Funeral, Burial and Cremation Services Act.

+- 6.1.2.5.
 That the identification of cultural heritage resources is an on-going process of inventorying, surveying and evaluation.
 There may be cultural heritage resources that have not yet been identified and listed in the Heritage register.
 Such properties may be identified through the development approvals process and evaluated through the submission of a Cultural heritage survey to be undertaken by proponents for development approvals.
-The Cultural heritage survey shall be reviewed by the City for that property's potential inclusion in the Heritage register.
+The Cultural heritage survey shall be reviewed by the City for that property's potential inclusion in the Heritage register. - 6.1.2.6.

-- 6.1.2.5.
 To use Cultural heritage surveys as one means to identify potential cultural heritage resources, whether they are individual properties or Cultural heritage landscapes.
 All Secondary Plans, Block Plans and development applications will be reviewed by the City to determine whether a Cultural heritage survey is required.
 The Archaeological Master Plan, Heritage register, inventory of Cultural heritage landscapes, local information and other appropriate documentation shall be consulted to determine if a Cultural heritage survey is required.
-When a Cultural heritage survey is required, it is the responsibility of the proponent to prepare such a survey to the satisfaction of the City. - 6.1.2.6.
+When a Cultural heritage survey is required, it is the responsibility of the proponent to prepare such a survey to the satisfaction of the City. - 6.1.2.7.
 That the City shall use criteria established by Provincial regulation under the Ontario Heritage Act for determining cultural heritage value or interest and for identifying and evaluating properties for listing in the Heritage register and for designation under Part IV of the Ontario Heritage Act.
-The City may further refine these criteria and provide guidelines for their use through the Vaughan Heritage Conservation Guidelines. - 6.1.2.7.
-Any property worthy of designation under Part IV of the Ontario Heritage Act that fulfills one or more of the criteria identified in policy 6.1.2.6 will be considered to possess cultural heritage value.
+The City may further refine these criteria and provide guidelines for their use through the Vaughan Heritage Conservation Guidelines.
+Guidelines for cultural heritage impact assessments. - 6.1.2.8.
+Any property worthy of designation under Part IV of the Ontario Heritage Act that fulfills one or more of the criteria identified in policy 6.1.2.7 will be considered to possess cultural heritage value.